connected-world-services/cws-shelf-upload/README.md

 Overview
 --------

-Right now our official upload tool is curl which can be difficult to use even for people familiar with it.
-This tool was created as stop gap for a full UI.
+Before this tool, the only way to upload things to [Shelf] was to use tools like curl which can be difficult to use even for people familiar with it. `cws-shelf-upload` was created as a stop gap for a full UI.
 It is an improvement in the following ways:

 * No need to type in host and protocol.
 * No need to think about the path you want to upload an artifact in.
 We just require you to provide `--shelf` and `--component` and the file you are uploading.
-* Automatically ensure the path is unqiue so there are no conflicts.
+* Ensure the path is unqiue so there are no conflicts.
 * Forces `--version` to be provided so that downstream systems can rely on it being there.
 * Provides a more shell friendly format for metadata.
 No need to enter JSON.

-There are however many things this tool does NOT do:
+There are, however, many things this tool does NOT do:

 * Searching.
 * Create/Read/Update/Delete metadata when an artifact is not being uploaded.